The stable hull of an exact $\infty$-category: Introduction

 \section{Introduction}

 Every abelian category has a canonical structure of an ordinary exact category given by the class of all short exact sequences.
 Conversely, every ordinary small exact category admits an embedding into an abelian category with good properties, the Gabriel--Quillen embedding. \begin{theorem*}[{\cite[Th.~A.7.1]{thomason_higher_2007}}] Let $\E$ be a small exact category.
 Then, there is an abelian category $\A$ and a fully faithful exact functor $\E \rightarrow \A$ that reflects exact sequences.
+Moreover, $\E$ is closed under extensions in $\A$. \end{theorem*} As extension-closed subcategories of abelian categories are exact categories, this gives an alternative description of exact categories as extension-closed subcategories of abelian categories.

-Moreover, $\E$ is closed under extensions in $\A$. \end{theorem*} From the point of view of derived categories, it is natural to work with the structure of triangulated categories, which do not have good categorical properties.
+From the point of view of derived categories, it is natural to work with the structure of triangulated categories, which do not have good categorical properties.
 In recent years, Lurie proposed an enhancement for triangulated categories called \emph{stable \cats} \cite{lurie_stable_2009}.

 Exact \cats were introduced by Barwick in \cite{barwick_exact_2015} as a generalization of ordinary exact categories in the sense of Quillen \cite{quillen_higher_1973}.
 Small exact \cats together with exact functors between them can be organized into an \cat, \catexact.
 The \cat \catexact contains as a full subcategory both \begin{itemize}[noitemsep,topsep=0pt] \item the category of ordinary small exact categories and exact functors between them and \item the \cat \catstable of small stable \cats and exact functors between them. \end{itemize} In this article we construct a functor